garden-io/garden/README.md

   <img src="docs/logo.png" width="66%">
 </p>

-Garden is an open-source development engine for Kubernetes, containers and serverless backends, designed to make it easy to test and develop multi-service systems.
+Garden is an open-source development engine for Kubernetes, containers and serverless backends designed to make it easy to test and develop multi-service systems.

 - **Focus on what matters:** Garden continuously builds, tests and deploys your changes into your own persistent development environment as you code.
 Easily define and continuously run tests in the background, and focus on writing code.